fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_system_dhcp_server_excluderange.html.markdown

 * `end_ip` - End of IP range.
 * `fosid` - ID.
 * `lease_time` - Lease time in seconds, 0 means default lease time.
+* `oui_match` - Enable/disable organizationally unique identifier (OUI) matching.
+When enabled only DHCP requests with a matching OUI are served with this range.
+Valid values: `disable`, `enable`.

+* `oui_string` - One or more OUI strings in quotes separated by spaces (in format of xx:xx:xx).
 * `start_ip` - Start of IP range.
 * `uci_match` - Enable/disable user class identifier (UCI) matching.
 When enabled only DHCP requests with a matching UCI are served with this range.
 Valid values: `disable`, `enable`.